deepakChourasiya-aj/deepakChourasiya-aj/README.md

 building efficient software solutions. looking for a challenging role in a growth-oriented organization.

  📚 I love reading books on related to wealth and personal growth.
-My favorite book personal development and **Rich Dad Poor Dad** .
+My favorite book personal development is **Rich Dad Poor Dad** .

  🎓 Learning full-stack web development at Masai school